hyourinmaurus/falcon-motor/README.md

 process:

+1.The motor was tested on a 5v DC power source.
+It is hard to decide which battery to use because I do not know how many power the power source need to supply in order to lift the drone and I also to make sure the current is not too big which will burn the motor.

-1.I use a potentiometer to control the speed of motor.
+2.I use a potentiometer to control the speed of motor.
 But serial.write() only transmit string values and transform string to int could be hard so I decide to use bottons to change speed when bottons are pressed.

-2.at the beginning I send the data from coordinate to router which creates the lag for about 10s, since the mode is broadcast mode.
+3.at the beginning I send the data from coordinate to router which creates the lag for about 10s, since the mode is broadcast mode.
 Then I decide to send the values from router which almost has 0 lag.

+Han Li